 ELISA (recommended work dilution= 1:160,000 (at least detecting 6.25ng/ml))

-Immunogen was synthetic peptide derived from the near N-terminus of human Endoglin.
+Immunogen was synthetic peptide derived from Human CD79alpha .
 This antibody was produced from a rabbit immunized with the immunogen.
-The IgG fraction was purified from rabbit serum by ammonium sulphate precipitation, and followed by Protein A/G affinity chromatography.
+The IgG fraction was purified from rabbit serum by ammonium sulphate precipitation followed by Protein A/G affinity chromatography.

 Supplied as lyophilized and purified antibody originally containing PBS, without Preservative Stabilizers, such as Sodium Azide.
 The final concentration is indicated on the shipping vial.
 The antibody is stable for at least years from the data of receipt when stored at -20°C to -70°C. Reconstituted antibody (recommended with H20 1 mg/ml) can also be aliquoted and stored frozen at -20°C to -70°C in a manual defrost freezer for months without detectable loss activity.
 Upon reconstitution, the antibody can also be stored over months at 4°C. Please avoid freeze-thaw cycles.

-Store at -20°C, if not intended for use within a month, keep it at 4°C and minimize freezing and thawing when use.
+Keep it at 4°C if intended for use within a month.
+Store at -20°C if over months.
+Minimize freezing and thawing when use.